ldapjs/node-ldapjs/docs/filters.md

 make sure to read over [RFC2254](http://www.ietf.org/rfc/rfc2254.txt), as this explains the LDAPv3 text filter representation.

-Basically, ldapjs gives you a distinct object type mapping to each filter that is context-sensitive.
-However, _all_ filters have a `matches()` api on them, if that's all you need.
+ldapjs gives you a distinct object type mapping to each filter that is context-sensitive.
+However, _all_ filters have a `matches()` method on them, if that's all you need.
 Most filters will have an `attribute` property on them, since "simple" filters all operate on an attribute/value assertion.
 The "complex" filters are really aggregations of other filters (i.e. 'and'), and so